 The findings are shown in Figure 29.
 Overall scores were generally higher for those who were not cyber victims.
+Showing poorer school experiences for those being victimised online.

 Figure 29 School experience in relation to cyber victimisation

 School experience and cyberbullying others